You finally did it. You started your own eCommerce store!

 Looking to make the leap into that top 5% this Black Friday?
 Here are 4 rookie mistakes to avoid when planning your BFCM strategy.

 1. Only offering discounts

-However, if your entire strategy revolves purely around discounts, you might be missing out on other promotion ideas your competition are cashing-in on.
+However, if your entire strategy revolves around discounting, you might be missing out on other promotions that your competition are cashing-in on.

 Avoid getting in a discount-race to the lowest price with a competitor, and try one of these exciting promos instead.

 BOGO stands for “buy one get one.”
 It could mean buy one get one free, or buy one get one half off, or even buy two and get one free!

 Consumable products like chocolates, candles, and vitamins make excellent BOGO specials.
 You can imagine how your customers would find value in buying one box of chocolates to get one free, or two scented candles to receive a third.